gaverver/netflixproject24-25/README.md

      it will recommend according to the algorithm stated at the first exercise.
 5. help
      helps the end-user to learn about how to use the functionalities of the application
-## Program Execution
+## Server Execution

-In order to run the application using Docker, you need to run the following commands when you are in the directory of the Dockerfile:
+In order to run the server using Docker, you need to run the following commands when you are in the directory of the Dockerfile:

    1. **Create a new image:**
-      `docker build -t netflix .`
+      `docker build -f Dockerfile.server -t server .`

    2. **Create a new container:**
-      `docker run -d --name netflixcontainer netflix`
+      `docker run -d --name myappcontainer --network=host server 5000` (you can also switch 5000 with any legal port number you want).

-Then, when you are all set up and have an image and a container, you need to run the same container in order for the data to be saved between executions.
-Now, you **only** need to do this step to execute the program:
+**only** if you terminate the server using ctrl+c or in other way, you need to run it again using this command:

    - **Run the container:**
-     `docker exec -it netflixcontainer ./netflix`
+     `docker exec -it server ./netflix 5000` (you can also switch 5000 with any legal port number you want).
 ## Test Execution

 In order to run the tests using Docker, you need to run the following commands when you are in the directory of the Dockerfile: